 Yellowstone National Park was one of the places that I could not wait to visit, and it did not disappoint!
 We spent 3 separate days exploring, and still did not get to see everything.
 For some reason, I pictured Yellowstone as a relatively flat area, with intermittent spouting geysers.

 But, I was mistaken.
-Yellowstone was filled with mountains, trees, petrified forests, waterfalls, and hills and was home to bears, bison, elk, deer, bighorn sheep, and chipmunks to name a few.
+Yellowstone is filled with mountains, trees, petrified forests, waterfalls, and hills.
+It is home to bears, bison, elk, deer, bighorn sheep, and chipmunks to name a few.

 Upon our arrival to the North entrance, through the city of Gardiner, our first sight was these huge elk sitting on the grass right in front of the main buildings near the visitor center.
 People were hopping out of their cars and trucks, running up close to these guys, snapping away with their phones and cameras.
-At the same time, the poor security people were trying to keep spectators at a safe distance, so they would not get hurt.
+At the same time, the poor security people were trying to keep spectators at a safe distance.

 Apparently Elk are very feisty during mating season, and have been known to send people flying.
 Nonetheless, we were very excited to get a close up look.
 The next day, there were about 8 of them sitting near the doorway of another building, and security was preparing to “chase” them away.
 We did not stay to witness that.

 Our first stop was in the Mammoth Hot Springs area of the park.
 We spent close to two hours meandering the walkways of this awesome area, and quickly realized that at this pace, it would take us weeks to see all of Yellowstone.
 It was about an hour drive between each of the main 8 areas of the park.
 We made it to 4 of these areas over 2 separate days, because there were so many great opportunities to hop out of the car and see amazing geysers or scenic views in between.